bob-gray/serviceberry/website/docs/how-it-works.md

 *Serviceberry calling your handlers*

-Phase 3 begins imediately after phase 2 and likewise happens once per request.
+Phase 3 begins immediately after phase 2 and likewise happens once per request.
 Serviceberry runs through the handler queue and passes control of the request to each handler as it's called.
-The request ends when one of the handlers decides to send a respone.
-If Serviceberry reache the end of the queue an implicit response will be sent and the request ended.
+The request ends when one of the handlers decides to send a response.
+If Serviceberry reaches the end of the queue an implicit response will be sent and the request ended.